Northern Conference 2025

 Breakout session: Cyber security and pension fraud - strengthening defences in a digital age

 As pension schemes embrace digital transformation, they also face growing threats from cyberattacks and pension fraud.
 From data breaches to ransomware and sophisticated scams targeting members, the risks are evolving rapidly.
 Trustees, administrators, and sponsors must stay ahead of emerging threats while ensuring compliance with regulatory expectations.
+This breakout session will explore the latest cybersecurity risks facing pension schemes, practical steps for strengthening defences, and how to protect member data and assets from fraudsters.

 12:55 - 13:55